Swap Monte Carlo for diatomic molecules: Results

-We simulated monodisperse and polydisperse systems composed of asymmetric dumbbell (ASD) molecules at the molecular (number) density $\rho=0.932$ under periodic boundary conditions.
+We simulated monodisperse and polydisperse systems composed of asymmetric dumbbell (ASD) molecules at the molecular number density $\rho=0.932$ under periodic boundary conditions.
+The particle sizes are given by $\sigma_\mathrm{A}=1$ and $\sigma_\mathrm{B}=0.788\sigma_\mathrm{A}$ for the monodisperse system.
 Each molecule consists of two particles, denoted as A and B (Fig. 1(a)), with masses $m_\mathrm{A}=1$ and $m_\mathrm{B}=0.195$.
 Particles A and B of the same molecule interact via a harmonic bond of equilibrium length $l=0.584$ and spring constant $k=3000$.
 The intermolecular interactions are modeled using the Lennard-Jones (LJ) potential, i.e., the potential between particles $i$ and $j$ at distance $r=|\mathbf{r}_i-\mathbf{r}_j|$ is given by

 The pair potential is cut at $r=2.5\sigma_{ij}$ using the shifted-force method~\cite{tildesley,tox11a}.